 Biochar in the VegHeadz Garden.

 Biochar Feed Stock and Processing— The best source material for application in vegetable gardens appears to be lignin-rich biomass from hardwood like oak and softwood such as pine.
-The best processing temperatures for creating biochar from these materials appears to be 400-700°F. (For reference: The biochar processed in Leon County is produced from untreated wood materials at temperatures between 500-600°F.)
+The best processing temperatures for creating biochar from these materials appears to be 400-700°F. However, biochar produced from woody materials at temperatures above 500°F tends to have a higher pH because of its ash content.
+(For reference: The biochar processed in Leon County is produced from untreated wood materials at temperatures between 500-600°F.)

 Applying untreated Biochar to Garden Soils—Most sources agree that the addition of untreated biochar to the soil may temporarily immobilize nutrients, potentially leading to a short-term reduction in plant growth.
 Avoiding this result would require several months up to a year of fallow time after application of untreated biochar to allow the soil and its organisms to stabilize before planting.